rode/rode-legacy/README.md

 skaffold dev --port-forward
 ```

-This will also run [localstack](https://github.com/localstack/localstack) to mock services such as SQS.

 Setup collectors, attesters and enforcers:

 ```shell
 kubectl apply -f examples/aws-quickstart.yaml
 ```

-To create an occurence, use the aws cli to send a test message to localstack:
+To create an occurrence, use the aws cli to send a test message to LocalStack:

 ```shell
 aws sqs send-message \